mpanunto/PanunTools/docs/README_CalculateOwnership.md

 # Calculate Ownership

-Pretty basic tool that automates the Intersect & Dissolve process to obtain acres burned by ownership.
-To run, users must provide the following inputs to the tool:
+Basic tool that automates the Intersect & Dissolve process to obtain acres burned by ownership.

+### User Inputs

 1. Path to ownership feature class
 2. Field that defines ownership
 3. Path to fire perimeter feature class